scalastic/scalastic.github.io/_posts/en/2021-07-06-aws-ec2-documentation.markdown

 - Inbound network traffic (into the instance),
 - Outbound network traffic (out of the instance).

-That means when trafic is blocked, the EC2 instance won't even see it:
+That means when traffic is blocked, the EC2 instance won't even see it:
-- If you end up with a ***time out*** issue when accessing your application, it's probably a Security Group issue.
+- If you end up with a **time-out** issue when accessing your application, it's probably a Security Group issue.
-- If you encounter a ***connection error***, then the traffic went throught the Security Group and that's an application error issue (the application did not launch for example).
+- If you encounter a **connection error**, then the traffic went through the Security Group and that's an application error issue (the application did not launch, for example).

-A Security Group can references rules but also others Security Groups:
+A Security Group can reference rules, but also others Security Groups:

 <figure class="article">
   {% picture {{site.baseurl}}/assets/img/aws-ec2-security-groups.png --alt Linking another Security Group (SG-DB) allow inbound traffic without knowing specific IP rule nor Port number %}